-- If the withdrawal is made prior to the end of the add/drop period for the term of enrollment, as determined by the Registrar, tuition and fees will be adjusted to the new course level without penalty. - If the withdrawal from a course or courses is made after the add/drop period, and the student does not officially withdraw from school, no adjustment in charges will be made. - If the withdrawal from courses is made after the add/drop period, and the student withdraws from school, tuition and fee assessments will be reduced according to the following schedule: - Within the 7 calendar days following the end of the add/drop period, 60 percent reduction in charges. - Within the next following 7 calendar days, a 40 percent reduction in charges. - Within the next following 7 calendar days, a 20 percent reduction in charges. - · After that period, no reduction of charges will be made.
+- If the withdrawal is made prior to the end of the add/drop period for the term of enrollment, as determined by the Registrar, tuition and fees will be adjusted to the new course level without penalty. - If the withdrawal from a course or courses is made after the add/drop period, and the student does not officially withdraw from school, no adjustment in charges will be made. - If the withdrawal from courses is made after the add/drop period, and the student withdraws from school, tuition and fee assessments will be reduced according to the following schedule: - Within the 7 calendar days following the end of the add/drop period, 60 percent reduction in charges. - Within the next following 7 calendar days, a 40 percent reduction in charges. - Within the next following 7 calendar days, a 20 percent reduction in charges. - After that period, no reduction of charges will be made.

 The schedule above applies to the Fall and Spring semesters.
 The time periods for the Summer sessions - Field and Summer - will be adjusted in proportion to the reduced number of days in these semesters.
+Exceptions to this policy may be granted under extraordinary extenuating circumstances; requests should be initiated with the Dean of Graduate Studies.